tychospadaro/Projects/README.md

-plays optimally via a Monte Carlo selection method yahtzee.py - plans optimal play for upper half of yahtzee given an initial hand of dice (any number of dice, arbitrary sides)
+plays optimally via a Monte Carlo selection method yahtzee.py - plans optimal play for upper half of yahtzee given an initial hand of dice (any number of dice, arbitrary sides) zombie_apocalypse.py - humans flee from zombies in this exciting exploration of the breadth first sorting algorithm

 UpdateHTML:
 update_print.py - A program which reads in an html file with documentation for